Student Debt Management

 See if bankruptcy makes sense for your student debt management.
 Call Sarah at (913) 372-3556 or use the online form today.

-Chapter 7 Bankruptcy & Student Loans
+Exploring Chapter 7 Bankruptcy for Student Loans

 In a typical Chapter 7 bankruptcy, unsecured debts–which include credit cards and personal loans–can be wiped out if the court approves your plan.
 But there’s one big exception–student loan debt is not automatically forgiven in a Chapter 7 bankruptcy